-Eligibility Category: Social - Access to essential services - new buildings and upgrades therapeutic specialist procedures annually
+Eligibility Category: Social - Access to essential services - new buildings and upgrades to facilitate prov procedures annually

-Impact Measure: Increase in patient capacity to over 5000 diagnostic and
+Impact Measure: Increase in patient capacity to over 5000 diagnostic and therapeutic specialism.

 3.4.3 MQ Health Clinic at Trafalgar Place

 Project Description: Fitout and refurbishment of tenancy to accommodate MQ Health health services to the community.